Phlix1/exps/docs/sigcomm21_artifact_evaluation_dpdk.md

 * Produce paper's plots
 ## Hardware
 The DPDK evaluations in the paper are run with 8 physical CPU (dual 8-core Intel Xeon Silver 4108 at 1.80 GHz) servers working as `aggregators`, and 8 physical GPU servers (1 NVIDIA P100 GPU per server, dual 10-core CPUIntel Xeon E5-2630 v4 at 2.20 GHz) working as `workers`.
 They are interconnected with 10Gbps bandwidth links.
-## Software Prerequisites
+## Prerequisites
 - root priveledge
 - Docker (for workers, NVIDIA container toolkit is required to run end-to-end experiments, See [NVIDIA Container Toolkit User Guide](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/user-guide.html))
 - DPDK:
 While we try to minimize dependency setups for compilation through docker, to run DPDK applications, you are required to configure your systems following the [DPDK User Guide](https://doc.dpdk.org/guides-19.11/linux_gsg/sys_reqs.html#Running-DPDK-Applications).
-Depending on your NIC hardware, you may need to change PCI driver bindings using the `dpdk-devbind.py` script (packaged inside the docker image).
+Depending on your NIC hardware (in our environment, Intel NICs requires binding to the igb_uio driver while Mellanox NICs don't), you may need to change PCI driver bindings using the `dpdk-devbind.py` script (available inside the docker image).
 See [DPDK Network Interface Controller Drivers](https://doc.dpdk.org/guides/nics/) for more information.
 (Reference: https://github.com/usnistgov/ndn-dpdk/blob/main/docs/Docker.md#prepare-the-host-machine)
 ## Run experiments
 Our experiments include two parts.
 The first is the **micro-benchmark** experiment, which tests allreduce latency on 100MB tensors with different parameters (sparsity, worker number).
 The second is the **end-to-end** experiment, which tests the training time of six deep learning models including DeepLight, LSTM, NCF, BERT, ResNet152 and VGG19.